Have you ever asked yourself during the decision process: how hard is the Enrolled Agent exam?

 Also, candidates are given 3.5 hours for 100 MC questions in the EA exam.
 For REG, it is 72 multiple choice plus 6 sims within 3 hours.

 Some of you may wonder which part within the EA exam is more difficult.
-Based on the pass rate, Part 2 is the lowest at 60%.
-This is expected because Part 2 covers business taxation which is more complex than individual tax (Part 1).
+In the past, Part 2 has the lowest passing rate but Part 2 seemed to have become considerably more difficult since 2017.

 We cover this in greater detail on the Pass Rate analysis page.